hruday9624/Dental_Analytics/README.md

 Dental Hospital Analytics Project

-This project analyzes data from a dental hospital to gain insights into customer demographics and appointments.
-The data consists of various features, including patient age, gender, appointment date and time, and more.
+This project analyzes the operational and financial performance of a dental clinic by examining key metrics such as patient flow, revenue, expenses, and treatment success rates.
+The goal is to identify areas for improvement and optimize clinic operations to enhance patient experience and profitability.
+The project uses data visualization techniques to present insights and trends in a clear and accessible way.
+The dataset used for this project is the clinic's internal records of patient visits, treatments, and financial transactions.

 Table of Contents